-136 Nev., Advance Opinion 24
+136 Nev., Advance Opinion 24 IN THE SUPREME COURT OF THE STATE OF NEVADA

-CHEYENNE NALDER, AN

-INDIVIDUAL; AND GARY LEWIS,

-PETITIONERS AND REAL PARTIES IN

-INTEREST,

-Petitioners,

-THE EIGHTH JUDICIAL DISTRICT COURT OF THE STATE OF NEVADA, IN AND FOR THE COUNTY OF CLARK; THE HONORABLE DAVID M. JONES, DISTRICT JUDGE; AND THE HONORABLE ERIC JOHNSON, DISTRICT JUDGE,
+CHEYENNE NALDER, AN No. 78085 INDIVIDUAL; AND GARY LEWIS, PETITIONERS AND REAL PARTIES IN INTEREST, FILED Petitioners, VS. APR 3 0 2020 THE EIGHTH JUDICIAL DISTRICT COURT OF THE STATE OF NEVADA.
+ELIZABETH A. BROWN IN AND FOR THE COUNTY OF CLARK: THE HONORABLE DAVID M. JONES, DISTRICT JUDGE; AND THE HONORABLE ERIC JOHNSON, DISTRICT JUDGE, Respondents, and UNITED AUTOMOBILE INSURANCE COMPANY, Real Party in Interest.
 GARY LEWIS.

-Petitioner,

-THE EIGHTH JUDICIAL DISTRICT COURT OF THE STATE OF NEVADA, IN AND FOR THE COUNTY OF CLARK; AND THE HONORABLE ERIC JOHNSON, DISTRICT JUDGE, Respondents,

-UNITED AUTOMOBILE INSURANCE COMPANY; AND CHEYENNE NALDER.
+No. 78243 Petitioner, VS. THE EIGHTH JUDICIAL DISTRICT COURT OF THE STATE OF NEVADA.
+IN AND FOR THE COUNTY OF CLARK; AND THE HONORABLE ERIC JOHNSON, DISTRICT JUDGE, Respondents, and UNITED AUTOMOBILE INSURANCE COMPANY; AND CHEYENNE NALDER.
 Real Parties in Interest.

-FILED

-APR 3 0 2020

-CLERK OF SUPREME COURT BY CHIEF DEPUTY CLERK

-SUPREME COURT OF NEVADA